 2. Can I get into medical school without the help of a premed advisor?
 Where can I find helpful information?

 Yes, you can!
 Many students who matriculate into medical schools do not receive any help from premed advisors.
-Some students have shared that they actually went against the advice given to them by their premed advisor and still got into their desired school.
 There are many resources for students looking to enter the medical profession, including program websites and admissions professionals.
 You can find a list of helpful resources for your medical school application . , however, should be avoided due to their lack of reliable, factual information and hostility from moderators.
 Some program websites only provide general information so if you have specific questions about the program you’re applying to, it would be wise to reach out to the admissions office directly to find out details.
 Utilizing the services of a professional medical school advisor, with years of experience in the admissions process can increase your chances of getting accepted into medical school. have often been in your exact shoes, they’ve applied to medical school themselves or have extensive training and knowledge in the medical school admissions process.
 Some of them have even been on admissions committees or served as evaluators during interviews.
 All of this means that these individuals have a strong educational background, extensive knowledge, utilize a personalized approach, and therefore are in the best position to help you get accepted.

 3. I don’t like my school’s premed advisor.
 Can I reach out to another school’s advising program for help?

 There are times when a premed advisor gives some limited advice to a student from a different school but it is uncommon.
 Many schools require students to have an appropriate student ID to qualify for any kind of advising.
 However, no one can stop you from emailing or phoning another school’s advising program and asking if they can help you.